I form the light and create darkness. I make peace and create calamity. I am God, who does all these things. Isaiah 45:7

 in a place of the land of darkness.

-I didn’t say to the offspring of Jacob, ‘Seek me in vain.’
+I did not say to the offspring of Jacob, ‘Seek me in vain.’

-Draw near together, you who have escaped from the nations.
+Draw near together, you fugitives of the nations,

-and pray to a god that can’t save.
+and pray to a god that cannot save.

 There is no one besides me.